Crosstalk and transitions between multiple spatial maps in an attractor neural network model of the hippocampus: Collective motion of the activity (II): Conclusion

-We have thus investigated the effect of a force on the network and showed that it could, indeed, overcome the free energy barriers and make the clump move across space.
+We have then investigated the effect of a force on the network, and have showed that a force could, indeed, help the clump overcome free-energy barriers and move across space.
 This set-up allowed us to exhibit the by-passing of barriers in two dimensions.
-To go further, we could imagine running drift simulations on a strip, that is a two-dimensional environment with periodic boundary conditions along the $x$-axis and a finite size along the $y$-axis.
-This would allow us to quantify the minimal 'degree of two-dimensionness' for the motion of the clump, i.e. the minimal y-width above which the clump can move around the barriers.
-We expect such width to be of the order of $l_b$.

 The motion of the clump can also be enhanced by out-of-equilibrium mechanisms.
-We have modified the model in order to incorporate spike-frequency adaptation, asymmetry in the synapses, and temporal fluctuations of the level of inhibition.
-We observed in simulations that, except in the latter case, all these mechanisms facilitate motion, with an efficiency growing with their intensity.
+We have modified the model in order to incorporate spike-frequency adaptation, asymmetry in the synapses, and temporal fluctuations in the level of inhibition.
+For all mechanisms but the latter, motion is found to be facilitated.